mukulsinghsaini/asp-dotnet-continuous-integration/README.md

 >**Motivation:** Every firm has a different code/build management process.
 There can be no single solution.
 Available CI tools provide limited functionality.
 Batch script based automation provides the flexibility to easily adapt to requirement [(good read on CI)](https://www.thoughtworks.com/continuous-integration)

-The script aims to serve as base on which CI process can be built.
+The script aims to serve as light-weight base on which CI process can be built.

-The script performs the following tasks to automate app publishing to local filesystem:
+It performs the following tasks to automate app publishing to local filesystem:

  1. pulls latest code from SVN repo
  2. build the visual studio solutions